awesome-reveal/react-awesome-reveal/packages/website/src/pages/docs/getting-started.md

 ## Design Principles

-This library has been developed with the following design principles:
+This library has been developed following these design principles:

 - **simplicity** – it should be easy and intuitive to adopt
 - **lightness** – it should not bloat your app